Data File Convert

 In many situations the requirement goes beyond just a simple file conversion that is performed on a Windows platform.
 The following may require more function than provided by DFCONV.

-1. If the requirement is to do a file format or file content conversion on the mainframe of a VSAM, KSDS with Alpha-numeric keys and have a sequential, ASCII encoded file staged on the mainframe for an FTP download from clients using either Windows or UNIX then DFCONV is not the solution since it does not run on the mainframe.
+1 If the requirement is to do a file format or record content conversion on the mainframe of a VSAM, KSDS with Alpha-numeric keys and have a sequential, ASCII encoded file staged on the mainframe for an FTP download from clients using either Windows or UNIX then DFCONV is not the solution since it does not run on the mainframe.

 The following is a reasonable three-step guideline for approaching a data file conversion effort.

-1. Use the Micro Focus technology (DFCONV) when possible.
-Because this is included with Mainframe Express or Net Express and it is usually the quickest and most convenient.
+1 Use the Micro Focus technology (DFCONV) when possible.
+It is included with Mainframe Express, Net Express and/or Micro Focus Studio and would not require an acquisition of additional software.

 With the exception of files with variable length records that are dynamically created at execution time a COBOL copy file that defines a record layout is usually available.
 If a copy file is not available a COBOL working storage definition can usually be "cut-and-pasted" to create a COBOL copy file.